sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 The two measures we have looked at so far, the range and the interquartile range, both rely on the idea that we can measure the spread of the data by looking at the percentiles of the data.
-However, thit is not the only way to think about the problem.
+However, this is not the only way to think about the problem.
 A different approach is to select a meaningful reference point (usually the mean or the median) and then report the “typical” deviations from that reference point.
 What do we mean by “typical” deviation?
-Usually, thit is the mean or median value of these deviations.
+Usually, this is the mean or median value of these deviations.
 In practice, this leads to two different measures: the “mean absolute deviation” (from the mean) and the “median absolute deviation” (from the median).
 From what I have read, the measure based on